kabanero-io/kabanero-pipelines/README.md

 # Execute pipelines using Tekton Dashboard Webhook Extension

-You can also leverage the Tekton Dashboard Webhook Extensions to drive the pipelines automatically by configuring webhooks to github.
+You can leverage the Tekton Dashboard Webhook Extensions to drive the pipelines automatically by configuring webhooks to github.
 Events such as commits or pull requests in a github repo can be setup to automatically trigger pipeline runs.

 Visit https://github.com/tektoncd/experimental/blob/master/webhooks-extension/docs/GettingStarted.md for instructions on configuring a webhook.